What affects purchasing costs in a restaurant?

 Not comparing prices continuously

-Letting old contracts continue without follow-up
+Letting old agreements roll on without follow-up

 Making decisions based on habit instead of data